 As with daylilies, give pincushion flowers a deep watering once or twice a week and keep the fading flowers cut back to the nearest leaf cluster.
 They can be used as cut flowers, but I keep mine showing off in the garden where the hummers can find them!

 Talk about a show-stopper!
 For people, and hummingbirds, too!
-Lupins almost look like they’re from another planet…. but in a very good way!
+Lupine almost looks like it’s from another planet…. but in a very good way!

 The hefty, tall flower spikes of lupins come in a variety of heights and colors.
 The pea-like blossoms put on their show in late spring and early summer, and make a great addition to a hummingbird garden.